While our partners represent a diversity of beliefs and traditions, we unite around the common goal of creating a healthier, thriving democracy.

 For the People Act

 What legislative examples can we look to?
 Recent efforts by leadership in Congress and by our partners in the secular good governance realm have paved the way.
 Painstaking collaboration and negotiations in 2018 and 2019 have provided a model bill and a possible path forward for bold, comprehensive reforms in the 117th Congressional session.
 The For the People Act incorporates numerous existing bipartisan bills developed and fine-tuned to address specific problem areas in our systems.
 Not surprisingly, The For the People Act has provisions that mirror many of the recommendations from Our Common Purpose on strategies to reform political institutions, elections and voting.
-We lift up the legislation as the best available model for needed democracy reforms and support the bold, unified nature or the bill.
+We lift up the legislation, along with the John Lewis Voting Rights Advancement Act as the best available model for needed democracy reforms and support the bold, unified nature of the bill.

 Endorse Our Principles